I love Duolingo. But I really dislike the heart system.

 5. Switch to desktop

-I noted this in my introduction.
-For some reason, the guys at Duolingo decided against adding hearts to the desktop version.
+Originally, the guys at Duolingo decided against adding hearts to the desktop version.

 The downside, however, is that it lacks the convenience of the mobile app.
 When you’re out and about, it’s much easier to whip out your phone than it is your laptop or your desktop PC!

 A nice balance might be to complete lessons on the mobile app until you run out of hearts.
-Then, if you’re still eager to work through your tree, you could hop onto the desktop version when it’s convenient.
+Then, if you’re still eager to work through your path, you could hop onto the desktop version when it’s convenient.

-6. Duolingo Plus
+6. Super Duolingo

 But it got to a point where I was so sick of the heart system and having to watch ads that I decided to take the plunge.
 I‘d been using Duolingo every day for over 1,000 days at that point, so I knew the investment wouldn’t go to waste.

-And while I think the current price is still a little steep for what it is, I can’t imagine going back to the free version.
+Now, I can’t imagine going back to the free version.
 It gives me the freedom to make those necessary mistakes, and the time I spend on Duolingo is now exclusively focused on language learning.

 Thanks for this Matt!
 I too have been using Duolingo for some years and have just completed my 1000 day streak.